Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

  - - - - - Unity.Netcode.Runtime.dll
  - - - - - Unity.Netcode.Components.dll
  - - - - - Unity.Networking.Transport.dll
- - - - - config/
+ - - - - core/

-6. Try to launch the game by double clicking the CasualtiesUnknown.exe.
+7. Try to launch the game by double clicking the CasualtiesUnknown.exe.
     - LINUX WINE ONLY:
     - - For Linux Wine you need to enable dll override for winhttp !!
     - - cmd: `WINEDLLOVERRIDES="winhttp=n,b" wine CasualtiesUnknown.exe`
     - - But you should create a Wine profile for it to be permanent.

-7. In main menu, multiplayer related buttons should appear on top left corner of the screen.
+8. In main menu, multiplayer related buttons should appear on top left corner of the screen.
     - LINUX WINE ONLY:
     - - If you can't see text you need to install wine fonts.
-    - - Download a random Arial.ttf off of the internet or run `winetricks allfonts`
+    - - Download a random Arial.ttf off of the internet or use any popular font installer.

-8. Continue to "How to play" sections of this README.
+9. Continue to "How to play" sections of this README.